HariSanadhya/MSDS7333/README.md

-# MSDS7333
+# Quantifying the World - 7 Case Studies
-This repository contains the assignments submitted for MSDS7333 - Quantifying the world class.
+This repository contains the assignments submitted for Quantifying the world class.

-## Case Study 2
+## Case Study 2 - Data Imputation in Python (MCAR, MAR and MNAR)
 **Objective:** -Missing Data analysis, imputation and modelling

 **Feedback:** - Well done.
-Be careful those correlation plots were pretty small,. but mostl;y ancillary to the study.
+Be careful those correlation plots were pretty small,. but mostly ancillary to the study.
 Good Job with a table summary of results.

-## Case Study 4
+## Case Study 4 - ARIMA Stock Prices Time Series in Python
 **Objective:** - For case study 4, we are analyzing the the stock price of a major corporation, Western Union.
 Our goal is to analyze four-year stock data set for Western Union and come up with the appropriate guess of hyperparameters of ARIMA model to get the most optimal result.
 ARIMA model once trained can be used to forecast the stock price.

 **Feedback:** - well done

-## Case Study 6
+## Case Study 6 - NLP (TFIDF matrix creation) along with clustering in R
 **Objective:** - In this case study, we need to answer these questions:
 Create a TF IDF matrix from the dataset.
 Some steps make take several minutes to process in R.
 Do a K-means clustering for 5,10,20 clusters.
 What do you observe about the information R returns you?
 What do each of the parameters represent when you run the kmeans() function.